 - Always be yourself.
 Don’t let others dictate how you think, dress or behave.

 - Your parents mean you well – have patience with them.
-They will mold you into a normal human being through all their worry and nagging.
+They will mould you into a normal human being through all their worry and nagging.

-I hope that when I’m 60, my list of things I’d say to my 40 year old self would be no more than five.
+I hope that when I’m 60, my list of things I would tell my 20 year old self would be no more than five.
 It’s my plan for the next 21 years!

 What is the most important thing you’d tell your 20 year old self?